LemmenAid/coastal-gardens/README.md

 ## Creating Process

-When I started developing Coastal Gardens, it was my first time working on a project that combined both backend and frontend development, and my second time using Python.
+When I started developing Coastal Gardens, it was my first time working on a project that combined both backend and frontend development using the Django web Framework, and my second time using Python.
 This project presented a steep learning curve, especially as I tackled the challenges of Django, CSS, and user interactivity.
 I wanted to create something with real-world application, so the idea of a resource for coastal gardeners felt both meaningful and practical.

 At the beginning, I felt unsure about how to approach the project, but as I started coding, things began to click.
-Working through each part of the website—from creating personalized dashboards to designing the user experience—helped me better understand the concepts from my lessons.
+Working through each part of the website—from creating basic pages to designing the user experience—helped me better understand the concepts from my lessons.
 The process not only taught me more about Python logic and web frameworks, but also boosted my confidence as I realized I could solve problems and make the website functional.

-The creative process became really enjoyable as I saw the website take shape, and I'm proud that it’s a tool gardeners in Ireland and the UK can use to share stories, access local gardening advice, and find inspiration for their coastal spaces.
+The creative process became really enjoyable as I saw the website take shape, and I'm happy with how far I have gotten with it - it’s a website gardeners in Ireland and the UK could use to share stories, access local gardening advice, and find inspiration for their coastal gardens.

 ### Project SetUp